Guides

 shop the best electric blankets here

-At Silentnight we have a range of electric blankets to suit your sleep preferences, available in fleece and luxury options designed for couples or solo sleep.
-With a variety of control options to suit your desired temperature range.
-Find out more here.
+At Silentnight, we have a range of electric blankets to suit your sleep preferences, available in fleece and luxury options designed for couples or solo sleep.
+With a variety of control options to suit your desired temperature range, you can explore our full range of electric blankets today.
+And discover even more ways to stay warmer this winter with our range of foot warmers and weighted blankets.

 good read? share this with a friend